 See the document in Additional Resources below or the VW settlement for more detailed information about eligible projects.

 *Please note that all survey submissions are subject to the Massachusetts Public Records Law and are publicly available upon request pursuant to M.G.L. c.
 66 §10.

-Want to receive periodic emails from MassDEP on the VW settlements, environmental mitigation project planning, outreach events and more?
+Want to receive periodic updates from MassDEP on the VW settlements, environmental mitigation project planning, outreach events and more?
 The agency maintains an email list.
 Manage your subscription preferences below.